 Don’t just be another yoga teacher.
-Creating unique yoga classes will make your students appreciate and enjoy them more, and want to come back.
+Create classes your students really appreciate and want to come back to.

 1. Opening & Closing Your Yoga Classes